UPPS 07.07.01 - Satisfactory Academic Progress for Undergraduate Students on Financial Aid

 An appeal must include the following:

-Student’s name, Texas State ID number and e-mail address;
+student’s name, Texas State ID number, and email address;

-A written description that addresses why the student has failed to meet SAP;
+a written description that addresses why the student has failed to meet SAP;

-A written description of what has changed in the student’s situation to enable the student to demonstrate SAP at the next evaluation point;
+a written description of what has changed in the student’s situation to enable the student to demonstrate SAP at the next evaluation point;

-Documentation to support any claims;
+documentation to support any claims;

-Documentation from the student’s academic advisor confirming that the student can within a single semester regain SAP eligibility or an academic plan from the student’s academic advisor that demonstrates the student can meet SAP by a specified and reasonable point in time (not to exceed four semesters) with measurable milestones for each semester;
+documentation from the student’s academic advisor confirming that the student can, within a single semester, regain SAP eligibility or an academic plan from the student’s academic advisor that demonstrates the student can meet SAP by a specified and reasonable point in time (not to exceed four semesters) with measurable milestones for each semester;

-If appealing because the student has exceeded the maximum timeframe or because of a change in major, the student must submit a degree plan showing the number of hours remaining until graduation; and
+if appealing because the student has exceeded the maximum timeframe or because of a change in major, the student must submit a degree plan showing the number of hours remaining until graduation; and

 NOTE: Appeals submitted without documentation will be denied.

-Once a student is first notified (verbally or in writing) of his or her being ineligible for financial aid (financial aid suspension), the student has until the appropriate deadline (as specified in Section 04.02) to submit an appeal.
+Once a student is first notified (verbally or in writing) of his or her ineligibility for financial aid (financial aid suspension), the student has until the appropriate deadline (as specified in Section 04.02) to submit an appeal.
 If a student is denied an appeal at any level (with the exception of a level 4 appeal) and wishes to appeal to the next level, the student must submit a written notice of appeal to the next level by the appropriate deadline (as specified in Section 04.02) after receiving an oral or written notice of the decision at the previous level.

-Graduate students on financial aid should refer to UPPS No. 07.07.02, Satisfactory Academic Progress for Graduate and Post-Baccalaureate Teacher Certificate Seeking Students on Financial Aid.
+Graduate students on financial aid should refer to UPPS No. 07.07.02, Satisfactory Academic Progress for Graduate and Post-Baccalaureate Teacher Certificate Seeking Students On Financial Aid.

 The definition of SAP will be published annually in the Undergraduate Catalog and official university electronic publications and will be communicated to all financial assistance applicants by any other means deemed necessary by the director of Financial Aid and Scholarships.

-After grades are posted on a student’s academic transcript at the end of the spring semester, the student will receive an email (or letter if a student’s email address is not available), stating that he or she is no longer eligible to receive financial aid.
+After grades are posted on a student’s academic transcript at the end of the spring semester, students will receive an email (or letter if a student’s email address is not available), stating that he or she is no longer eligible to receive financial aid.
 New students will receive notification upon admission.

-The director of Financial Aid and Scholarships or designee may waive any of the above requirements when extenuating circumstances are properly presented and documented.
+The director of Financial Aid and Scholarships (or designee) may waive any of the above requirements when extenuating circumstances are properly presented and documented.

 REVIEWERS OF THIS UPPS